pytorch/serve/.github/pull_request_template.md

 Please also list any relevant details for your test configuration.

 - [ ] Test A
+Logs for Test A

 - [ ] Test B

-- Logs
+Logs for Test B

 ## Checklist:

 - [ ] Have you added tests that prove your fix is effective or that this feature works?
 - [ ] Has code been commented, particularly in hard-to-understand areas?
 - [ ] Have you made corresponding changes to the documentation?
-- [ ] Did you enable `pre-commit` to check and format your changes before pushing your changes?